 New Mexico's prohibited consensual sexual activity statutes are highlighted below.

-State consensual sex laws can vary from state to state, and the line between legal fun and illegal activity can seem fuzzy at times.
-For additional articles and information on this topic you can visit FindLaw's section on Sex Crimes.
+Laws related to sexuality can vary from state to state, and the line between legal fun and illegal activity can seem fuzzy at times.
+For additional articles and information on this topic, you can visit FindLaw's section on Sex Crimes.
 If you would like legal assistance with a sex crime matter, you can consult with a New Mexico criminal defense attorney in your area.